TheTalkingFist/Skeleton-Book-Game-Programming/content/index.md

 title: Skeleton Book 5 - Game Programming
 ---

 This is it!
 Our last Skeleton Book of the term.
 We hope you've gotten use of and enjoyed our work.
-See you in Term 4!
+See you in Term 4, and give the tests hell!
 \- Mikhail

 Good luck, all the best!
-This is our last test.
+This is our last test of the term.
+We're only gonna fall deeper into this rabbit hole, but, all the best!
 \- Jabriel